 Be aware of these serious complications of diabetes

 Over time, if blood sugar levels remain too high, damage to blood vessels, as well as nerves, occurs.
-And that can lead to heart disease, stroke, kidney disease, and even blindness, according to the CDC.
+That damage can lead to heart disease, stroke, and even blindness.
 In fact, seven in 10 people with diabetes who are over 65 will die from a heart attack or another type of cardiovascular disease — and one in six will die from stroke.

-Kidney disease (nephropathy) can also result from damage caused by elevated glucose.
+Elevated glucose levels can also cause kidney disease (nephropathy).
 Parts of tiny blood vessels that normally filter metabolic wastes begin to leak, releasing small amounts of protein into the urine.
-Without early treatment to lower blood sugar and treat the resulting kidney disease, increasing amounts of protein are dumped by the kidneys, and waste products build up in the blood.
-Eventually, kidneys can fail, resulting in the need for dialysis or a kidney transplant, the American Kidney Foundation explains.
+Without early treatment to lower blood sugar and treat the resulting kidney disease, the kidneys dump increasing amounts of protein, and waste products build up in your blood.
+Eventually, your kidneys can fail, resulting in the need for dialysis or a kidney transplant.

 Diabetic retinopathy is the most common cause of vision loss in people with diabetes.
-In early diabetic retinopathy, blood vessels bulge, weaken or leak into the retina (the light-sensitive tissue lining the back of the eye).
+In early diabetic retinopathy, blood vessels bulge, weaken, or leak into your retina (the light-sensitive tissue lining the back of your eye).
 Without treatment, the disease worsens, some blood vessels close off, and others begin growing on the surface of the retina.
 This stage, called proliferative diabetic retinopathy, can cause serious vision problems and even blindness.
-However, if diabetic retinopathy is diagnosed and treated at an early stage, the risk of blindness is reduced by 95 percent.
+If diabetic retinopathy is diagnosed and treated at an early stage, however, the risk of blindness is reduced by 95 percent.

 Hyperosmolar hyperglycemic nonketotic syndrome (HHNS) is a potentially life-threatening complication of diabetes in which blood sugars rise to extremely high levels, causing excessive urination and dehydration.
 Without medical care, HHNS can lead to seizures, coma, and death, according to the American Diabetes Association.
 This serious complication of diabetes can take days or weeks to develop and is more likely to occur in older people with diabetes who are suffering from an illness or infection and whose blood sugar is not controlled properly.